 Tempura Tendon Tenya Singapore will be offering its signature Tenya Tendon at S$8.50.

-The famous Flipper’s from Japan is finally bringing their fluffy soufflé pancakes to Singapore with their first outlet at Takashimaya Shopping Centre, Ngee Ann City in Nov 2020.
+The famous Flipper’s from Japan is finally bringing their fluffy soufflé pancakes to Singapore with their first outlet at Takashimaya Shopping Centre, Ngee Ann City on 6 Nov 2020.

 It doesn’t matter whether pancakes are your passion because the buttery aroma mixed with sweet maple syrup in the air will easily lure you into Flipper’s Singapore.